David Nuuhiwa "2001 Local Hero & 2005 Surf Champion"

 PHOTO: 1964 Lower Trestles 1964 David Nuuhiwa on an inside left at Lower Trestles on an uncrowded afternoon.
 Courtesy Leo Hetzel.

-David Nuuhiwa was born in Honolulu Hawaii in 1948, and quickly rose to prominence as a teenager under the Donald Takayama after relocating to Southern California, finally settling in Huntington Beach, CA.
+David Nuuhiwa was born in Honolulu, Hawaii in 1948.
+But it wasn’t until he relocated to Southern California, that he quickly rose to prominence as a teenager under the guidance of Donald Takayama.

-Considered by many to be the greatest surfer of his era.
-He was a 1960's cultural linchpin who spearheaded the noseriding era dominant during the late 1960's.
-As a gifted and dynamic surfer who cultivated a rock star persona-complete with beautiful girlfriends, expensive cars and groupies- his godhead status was a polarizing force in surfing as it teetered on the cusp of the shortboard revolution in the late 1960's.
+Considered by many to be the greatest surfer of his era, Nuuhiwa was a cultural linchpin who spearheaded the noseriding era during the late-‘60s.
+As a gifted and dynamic surfer who cultivated a rock star persona — complete with beautiful girlfriends, expensive cars and groupies — his legendary status was a polarizing force in surfing as the sport teetered on the cusp of the shortboard revolution.